oasisfleeting/SeniorCast/README.md

-# Hypejoy Theme
+# SeniorCast Theme

-Hypejoy is a simple marketing signup landing page theme for startups and companies that run marketplaces and/or two-sided services/products.
+SeniorCast is a simple marketing signup landing page theme for startups and companies that run marketplaces and/or two-sided services/products.

 ____